 Read through one of the following books and share a quote or two.

+Listen and write a summary!
 Search for this series of talks on Christadelphian Bible Talks and Exhortations: Using the Psalms for Overcoming by Bro.
 Leen Rittmeyer.
-Write a short review to share what you learn.
+Or listen to the Kids Daily Reading Podcasts:

 Sometimes a question to find the answer to can be helpful to keep little ones engaged.
 Aquila N. Priscilla has done an excellent job preparing lots of questions to ask before or after reading – you can find their book for purchase here: Psalms to Song of Solomon.
 Alternatively, you could use these fill-in-the-blanks worksheets: Psalm Quiz 1-41.

 Learn these three verses by heart: Psalm 18:28, Psalm 40:5.
 You can print out the pdf of these bookmarks to help you memorize them.
 You can also colour them, use them as bookmarks, or use them as a template to journal into your Bible margin.